tushar21014/flexapi/README.md

 ## License

-FlexApp is licensed under the MIT License.
+FlexiApp is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.